Recklinghausen Süd station: History

 The construction of the Hamburg-Venlo railway in 1870 by the Cologne-Minden Railway Company made the southern part of Recklinghausen (Südstadt) and Hochlarmark accessible by rail.
 Even the workers of the Recklinghausen colliery were able to reach their jobs faster.
 It was decided to build a station building with a home platform and a platform on the other side of the tracks.
 A pedestrian bridge was built on the north side of the station, which could be used when the level crossing was closed.

 In the 1970s the station was modernised.
-The tracks to the now disused colliery were removed, the station building and pedestrian bridge was demolished and the platforms were rebuilt.
+The tracks to the now disused colliery were removed, the station building and pedestrian bridge were demolished and the platforms were rebuilt.
 The home platform became a side platform and a second side was added to the other side platform to create a central platform between two tracks.
 This additional track was built to allow direct trips to Herne station.
 But it was only briefly in operation and was later used for freight.
 In addition, a modern signal box was built east of the platforms.
-As part of the extension of line S 2 of the Rhine-Ruhr S-Bahn to Recklinghausen Hauptbahnhof the station was modernised for a second time in 1997-1998.
+As part of the extension of line S 2 of the Rhine-Ruhr S-Bahn to Recklinghausen Hauptbahnhof, the station was modernised for a second time in 1997-1998.
 The two platforms were equipped with ramps and the platform on track 3 was raised to S-Bahn height (96 cm).
 This means that the central platform has two different heights, because the platforms on tracks 1 and 2 are on the old level (76 cm).
 With the completion of the modernisation of Recklinghausen Süd station, it was downgraded to the category of "regional halt" (Nahverkehrssystemhalt) because it is now only served by S-Bahn and Regionalbahn trains.
 On 24 May 1998, it was served for the first time by the S-Bahn, which since then has operated from 6 am to 8 pm, Monday to Friday, between Recklinghausen and Dortmund.